ADD CONDITION

 Drug Overview

-Meijer Severe Menthol 45ct Throat Drop is a product designed to provide temporary relief from minor irritation and pain associated with a sore throat and sore mouth.
-If you're experiencing discomfort in these areas, these throat drops can help soothe your symptoms and make you feel more comfortable.
+Meijer Severe Menthol Throat Drops are designed to temporarily relieve occasional minor irritation and pain associated with a sore throat and sore mouth.
+These throat drops can provide soothing relief when you're experiencing discomfort, helping you feel more comfortable during those times.

 Uses